-The Goverlan client agent currently only support the Windows operating system.
-It can run on Windows XP and later versions of Windows.
-It supports both 32 bit and 64 bit architectures.
+The Goverlan Client Agent currently only supports the Windows operating system.
+It can run on Windows XP SP3 and later versions of Windows.
+It supports both 32-bit and 64-bit architectures.

-The Goverlan client agents exposes the network port 22000 by default.
+The Goverlan client agents expose the network port 22000 by default.
 This port is used for client communication.
 All communications to the client agent are encrypted, authenticated and audited.

 If a firewall exists between your machine and the remote machine, the firewall must be configured to allow the Goverlan Client Agent port communication.
 Upon starting, the Goverlan client agent automatically configures the local firewall to authorize communication on that port (this behavior is configurable by policies).